98th Mixed Brigade: History

 In July 1937, it intervened in the Battle of Brunete, taking part in the counterattack launched by the 14th Division in the last days of the battle, which managed to reach the outskirts of the city.
-At the end of the operations, the 98th MB was transferred to the Guadalajara front, where it changed location several times and did not take part in relevant military operations.
-During the following months there were several changes in the leadership of the brigade.
+At the end of the operations, the 98th Mixed Brigade was transferred to the Guadalajara front, where it changed location several times and did not take part in relevant military operations.

-On March 31, 1938, the unit launched a small offensive in the area of Esplegares, where they occupied some enemy positions and the town of Mocasilla, at the cost of some casualties.
-On April 28 it was sent together with the 14th Division to the Levante front to reinforce the republican units that were there.
+On 31 March 1938, the unit launched a small offensive in the area of Esplegares, where they occupied some enemy positions and the town of Mocasilla, at the cost of some casualties.
+On 28 April, it was sent together with the 14th Division to the Levante front to reinforce the republican units that were there.
 It arrived at Castellón de la Plana, later moving to Oropesa.
-On May 7, the brigade launched an attack against the positions of "La Muela" and "El Morrón", managing to occupy the latter - after suffering numerous casualties - although it lost it shortly after.
-It was subsequently transferred to La Iglesuela del Cid, but had to leave this locality on May 8, slowly retreating to the south.
-On May 16, the 98th MB was withdrawn from the front to undergo a reorganization.
+On 8 May, the brigade launched an attack against the positions of "La Muela" and "El Morrón", managing to occupy the latter - after suffering numerous casualties - but it lost it shortly after.
+It was subsequently transferred to La Iglesuela del Cid, but had to leave this locality on 8 May, slowly retreating to the south.
+On 16 May, the 98th Mixed Brigade was withdrawn from the front to undergo a reorganisation.
 Shortly after it was transferred again to the Guadalajara front.

-During the following months it was attached to the 14th and 12th divisions.
+During the following months it was attached to the 14th and 12th Divisions.
 Later, the unit left the 12th Division and was added to the 17th Division, moving to the Torija sector.
 In March 1939, the 98th Mixed Brigade supported the Casado coup, which brought the war to an end.

+After the war, the 98th Brigade's political commissar, Mariano Albert Reigada, was captured by the Nationalists, who shot him in Madrid's Eastern Cemetery on 27 April 1940.